Are you on the lookout for things to do in Tijuana, Mexico?

 Not only are there some amazing pieces of street art, but some authentic and lovable small businesses.

 These are the types of shops and stalls that cater to the locals rather than the tat shops you’ll find in the tourist hotspots.
 Keep your eyes peeled for this little gem.

 One of the most strange and unique tourist landmarks in all of Mexico, the infamous Mona stands in a provocative pose amongst a residential area.

 It’s a giant statue of a naked woman that’s intentions were to celebrate the centennial year of the city itself.

 Armando Garcia was an art student when he decided to build the five-story tall sculpture which he based on his girlfriend at the time.
 Not only did he build the structure, but he made it his home.

 It’s completely liveable and still functions as a house today.
 As this structure stands in a ‘ghetto’ of the city, a walking tour would help when discovering it.

 Below are some useful tips on traveling to Tijuana for the first time.

-No matter whether you are walking across the US border with Tijuana or driving be sure to get your passport stamped at both sides.
+No matter whether you are walking across the US border with Tijuana or renting a car be sure to get your passport stamped on both sides.

 When crossing this international border you must ensure you have the relevant document at hand.